 There’s cultural sights on both sides of the river, and they are big enough to spot without having to jump up and down.

-This is the best river cruise London style.
+Making it the best river cruise London style!

 Between Westminster Bridge and Tower Bridge, Thames River Boats pass lots of London tourist attractions and famous London landmarks.